-- Electronic version of "The Economist" for someone in Switzerland.
+- An electronic version of "The Economist" for someone in Switzerland.

-If you have any of these magazines available or would be willing to take out a subscription to one please contact us.
+If you take this magazines or would be willing to take out a subscription on it, please contact us.

 We depend on people around the world holding up our ministry before God in prayer.
 If you have a prayer ministry and would be prepared to support us in this way, please let us know.
 We will send you our prayer bulletin that is circulated roughly once a month.
 Most people receive it by email but we are happy to send a copy by post if you prefer.
 It is also available directly from the members' section on our website.

 You may think that you do not have many practical skills but that you do have the spiritual gift of generosity.
 Perhaps you would like to enable others to serve by providing financial support.
 Money is not high on our agenda: service is.
 But, if giving money, rather than time or skill, is your way of serving the Lord and extending His Kingdom, then we would certainly like to hear from you.